A grant for New York State 501(c)(3) nonprofit buildings that need energy conservation improvements.

 - PDF version of the application: to view the entire application before filling in the required information on JotForm.
 PLEASE NOTE: Applications will only be accepted when submitted through JotForm, the PDF version is only for viewing.

-- Applications will be graded using this scorecard.
+- Applications will be graded using this scorecard, please note the alternate scorecard on the last page.

 - Disadvantaged Community Criteria: a document made by the New York State Climate Justice Working Group, pages 58-76 present examples of environmental burdens and climate change risks that disproportionately affect disadvantaged communities.